dbt-labs/hubcap/README.md

 Currently, only packages hosted on a GitHub repo are supported.

 To add your package, open a PR that adds your repository to [hub.json](hub.json).

+Note that only release names that use [semantic versioning](https://semver.org/) will be picked up by hubcap — both `0.1.0` and `v0.1.0` will be picked up, but `first-release` will not.